NLnetLabs/rpki-doc/source/krill/ui.rst

 Repository Setup
 ----------------

-Before you can configure a parent CA, you first need to set up a repository so that your parent knows where your certificate will be published.
+Before Krill can request a certificate from a parent CA, it will need to know where it will publish.
+You can add a parent before configuring a repository for your CA, but in that case Krill will postpone requesting a certificate until you have done so.

 If you are using a third party repository, copy the publisher request XML and supply it to your publication server provider.